2008 Summer Olympics: Sports

 The program for the Beijing Games was quite similar to that of the 2004 Summer Olympics held in Athens.
 There were 28 sports and 302 medal events at the 2008 Games.
 Nine new events were held, including two from the new cycling discipline of BMX.
 Women competed in the 3000 m steeplechase for the first time.
-Open water swimming events for men and women, over the distance of 10 km, were added to the swimming discipline.
+Open water swimming events for men and women, over the distance of 10 km, were added as another aquatics discipline.
 Team events (men and women) in table tennis replaced the doubles events.
-In fencing, the women's team foil and women's team saber replaced men's team foil and women's team épée.
+In fencing, the women's team foil and women's team sabre replaced men's team foil and women's team épée.
 (Note: The fencing program included six individual events and four team events; the FIE's rules call for the set of team events to be different from those held in the previous Games and for at least one team event in each weapon to be contested.
 The fourth event is determined by a vote.
-In 2004, the three men's team events (foil, saber, épée) and the women's épée were held, so in 2008, both the women's foil and saber events, as well as the men's épée, were automatically selected.
-The fourth event, men's saber, was chosen over men's foil by a 45:20 vote.)
-Two sports were open only to men, baseball and boxing, while one sport and one discipline were open only to women, softball and synchronized swimming.
+In 2004, the three men's team events (foil, sabre, épée) and the women's épée were held, so in 2008, both the women's foil and sabre events, as well as the men's épée, were automatically selected.
+The fourth event, men's sabre, was chosen over men's foil by a 45:20 vote.)
+Two sports and one discipline were open only to men, baseball, boxing and greco-roman wrestling, while one sport and two disciplines were open only to women, softball, synchronized swimming and rhythmic gymnastics.
 Equestrian and mixed badminton are the only sports in which men and women compete together, although three events in the Sailing allowed the opportunity for both males and female participants.
 However, only male participants took part in all three events.

 The following were the 302 medal events in 28 sports that were contested at the Games.
 The number of events contested in each sport is indicated in parentheses (in sports with more than one discipline, as identified by the IOC, these are also specified).